+For the training year September 2018 - June 2019, there is an annual Cadet Assessment Fee of $60.00.
 Air Cadets is sponsored by a civilian agency and the squadron raises its own money during the year by selling tags and lottery tickets.
 The Canadian Armed Forces provides uniforms, training facilities and instructors, and thus, most of the program is free.
-There are some fees for some optional trips, but these costs are kept minimal, and may be worked around if a need exists.
-Cadets will not be excluded from trips if they can't afford it.
+There are some fees for additional optional trips, but these costs are kept minimal, and may be worked around if a need exists.

 Who teaches Air Cadets?

 Air Cadet instructors are often past cadets themselves.
 They are members of the community and hold civilian occupations in areas such as business owners, police officers, school employees, and students.
 Higher ranking air cadets are also instructors.

 Summer courses are a very big part of Air Cadets, and are run every year in July and August.
 There are many different courses ranging from 2 to 7 weeks.
 Cadets are not required to attend the courses, but it is highly recommended.
 Cadets can take everything from basic cadet courses to advanced technical training, and from leadership courses to aerospace studies, and make great friends from all over Canada in the process!
 Summer courses are free, and eventually an experienced cadet can apply for staff positions for summer courses, and get pay equivalent to a full-time summer job.